solanahcl/solanahcl/README.md

 ## Compatible Hardware

+AMD is the CPU of choice when it comes to running Solana validators.
+Intel Xeon Gold/Platinum (6[45]xx) are the only ones known to be able to keep up with the chain.

 ### CPU

 | Recommended  | Manufacturer | Model                              | Base Clock | Max Boost Clock | Cores | Threads | Default TDP |